-The Primary Care Education Unit, at the University Of Nottingham School Of Medicine, delivers teaching to all five years of the undergraduate medical curriculum.
-The team has a proven track record in conducting medical education research, including projects commissioned by the Royal College of General Practitioners, Health Education East & West Midlands and projects funded by the School for Primary Care Research.
-Our research themes include methods of teaching delivery and assessment and promoting careers in primary care.
-We have broad expertise in both quantitative and qualitative research methodologies within medical education.
-Current research projects include:
+The Primary Care Education Unit at the University of Nottingham, School of Medicine, delivers teaching to all five years of undergraduate medical degree.
+The team has a proven track record in conducting medical education research, including projects commissioned by the RCGP, Health Education East & West Midlands.
+Previous research projects include developing a situational judgement test for the summative assessment of professionalism and the evaluation of compassion education.
+Our main research themes are professionalism, managing long-term conditions in primary care and promoting career choices in General Practice

+Proposed research areas: